 Go incognito/search from a different device

-Take early flights
+Take early and mid-week flights

 Money saving

 This is something I’ve been doing for years and it’s saved us £100s at a time.
-It is amazing what the difference of a couple of hours makes to the price of a flight.
+It is amazing what difference a couple of hours makes to the price of a flight.
 This is definitely something where the pain (getting up super early) gives a lot of gain!
 Also there’s a lot less traffic on the roads at this time and you get more of your first day at your destination.

 Spread the costs